: :: :Galeophobia & PTSD: :: :

 The kidlings? right in starting order....older folks? ...a few seemed to wander out of place from time to time.

-I did witness at least one berserk stressed out kidling psychotic tantrum event.
+I did witness at least one berserk stressed out kidling psychotic tantrum event...it was GREAT.

-It is sad that some parents will push kidlings into something they don't want.
+Sad that some parents will push kidlings into something they don't care about.

 During the routine daily races (not Nationals) there was one child who just wandered down the course...stopping at each gate to touch it.